Rockets apparently fired by an Iranian-backed Iraqi militia hit U.S. complex in Baghdad as tensions with Tehran rise

 In a meeting Thursday, advisers cautioned against a preemptive strike, according to a senior U.S. official who spoke on the condition of anonymity because of the sensitivity of the matter.
 Since his legacy is to have pulled the United States out of regional wars, Trump was advised he should resist starting a new conflict in a region where he has ordered U.S. troop withdrawals.

 Trump agreed, the official said.
 “No orders have been given. . . .
-There’s no imminent threat of preemptive strikes against Iran for their nuclear or missile programs.”
+There’s no imminent threat of preemptive strikes against Iran for their nuclear or missile programs,” the official said.

 But the president emphasized that any killing of an American that could be “tied back to instructions from Iran” would spark an immediate U.S. response, the official said.
 The president was “extraordinarily forceful,” the official said.
 If the Iranians kill Americans, the U.S. response will be swift and painful, the official said.